SAIL Mentorship

 SAiL Mentorship Details

-Up to 4 businesses are accepted annually into the SAIL Mentorship program.
-Because of this, the application process is competitive and not all businesses that apply for SYLC will be accepted into the program.
+Up to 4 businesses will be accepted annually into the SAIL Mentorship program.
+The application process is competitive and not all businesses that apply will be accepted into the program.
 For reference, in our launch in 2024 there was a ~25% acceptance rate.

-Community and values-based seafood businesses in the United States who are interested in scaling up their operations, and sell a portion of their catch directly to consumers through community supported fisheries (CSF), restaurants, institutions, and/or other similar outlets are invited to apply.
+Community-based and values-driven seafood businesses in the United States who are interested in scaling up their operations, and sell a portion of their catch directly to consumers through community supported fisheries (CSF), restaurants, institutions, and/or other similar outlets are invited to apply.
 Access to the internet, a computer and a webcam with a microphone are required to participate.
-There are a number of similarities between the candidates that would apply for both the SAIL Mentorship and Catalyst Programs.
-For more information on each program, we offer the flyer below.
+There are a number of similarities between the candidates that apply for both the SAIL Mentorship and Catalyst Programs.
+For more information on each program, check out the flyer below.
 We hope it provides clarity on which program is more appropriate for the needs of your business.
 Just getting started?
 Consider checking out our SAIL Catalyst program!

 Check out the SAIL Program Flyer